CIRDLES/ET_Redux/README.md

 You will always find the latest release [here](https://github.com/CIRDLES/ET_Redux/releases) - it consists of one file that can be saved and executed from anywhere on your 64-bit machine - Unix, Linux, Mac, and Windows.
-Be sure you have the Java 1.8 Runtime Environment (JRE), found [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+Be sure you have the Java 8, 11, or 17 runtime environment (JRE), found [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
 We are building help files for users [here](http://cirdles.org/projects/et_redux/).